onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }
 ```

 Here, `Game` contract will make an internal call to `Charity.donate()`.
-This transaction won't appear in the transaction list of `Charity`.
-Even if we look at the `Game` transaction, we will only see the amount the player spent to buy coins, not the amount that went to the `Charity` contract.
+This transaction won't appear in the external transaction list of `Charity`, but only visible in the internal transactions.

-It is possible to fix both issues via events.
 An event is a convenient way to log something that happened in the contract.
 Events that were emitted stay in the blockchain along with the other contract data and they are available for future audit.
 Here is an improvement to the example above, using events to provide a history of the Charity's donations.

 ```sol
 contract Charity {